genusglobalinc/roundtable/README.md

 ****Prerequisites
 Before you begin, ensure you have the following installed:

-Node.js and npm (or yarn)
+Node.js and npm (or yarn).

-Python 3.x
+Python 3.x.

-OpenAI API Key (for generating avatar responses)
+OpenAI API Key (for generating avatar responses).

 ****Setup Instructions
 1. Install Node.js and npm (or yarn)